cosmos/cosmos-sdk/docs/spec/staking/state.md

 map is needed to find the operator.

 `ValidatorsByPower` is a secondary index that provides a sorted list of potential validators to quickly determine the current active set.
-For instance, the first 100 validators in this list can be returned with every EndBlock.
+Note that all validators where `Jailed` is true are not stored within this index.

 The `Validator` holds the current state of the validator.